top of page

 THE UNEXPECTED PRESENCE OF MICROPLASTICS

-Many researchers have looked into whether microplastics are present in breast milk because they are so common in the environment.
-Multiple studies have proven that breast milk samples from various places around the world contain microplastics.
+Many researchers have examined whether microplastics are present in breast milk because they are so common in the environment.
+Multiple studies have proven that breast milk samples from various places worldwide contain microplastics.

-How microplastics find their way into breast milk remains uncertain, but potential routes include ingestion through contaminated food, water and even airborne particles.
+It is unclear how microplastics find their way into breast milk, but potential routes include ingestion through contaminated food, water, and even airborne particles.

 HEALTH CONCERNS AND UNKNOWN RISKS

-The health implications of consuming microplastics, particularly through breast milk, are still not fully understood.
+The health implications of consuming microplastics, mainly through breast milk, are still not fully understood.
 However, scientists are concerned about potential risks.

-When ingested, these chemicals may leach into the body and possibly affect infants' development and health.
+When ingested, these chemicals may leach into the body and affect infants' development and health.

 One of the main worries is that endocrine disruption could happen, which can mess with hormones and growth, possibly resulting in long-term health problems.